freeCodeCamp/guide/src/pages/articles/certificates/add-rounded-corners-a-border-radius/index.md

 ---
-title: Add Rounded Corners A Border Radius
+title: Add Rounded Corners a Border Radius
 ---
 To make round corners it is all about `border-radius` and pixels.